 - 1. Understanding the rationale for the proposed timeline extension: Considerable work has been performed by the CRD and member municipalities on understanding the extent of I&I response since the mid 1990s.
 Significant lessons have been learned on the amount of I&I reduction required to complete the next phase including understanding the scale of partially separated service connections.
 The CRD should strive to develop an 'auditable' I&I reduction strategy that shows how the SSO elimination target of 2045 can be met.
 Dealing with the partially separated service connections and implementing a private service renewal bylaw will take additional time.
-This should be the basis for the request of an extension; - 2.
+This should be the basis for the request of an extension: - 2.
 Linking existing asset management plans and life-expectancy infrastructure planning to funding levels.
 This establishes the funding that can be put into place to rehabilitate sewer systems.
 It is an important step to establishing the scope of I&I reduction programs.
 Showing how these rehabilitation programs will achieve the I&I reduction needed to meet the 2045 deadline will be an important step in demonstrating proof; - 3.
 Establishing a date when a private sewer lateral renewal bylaw can be implemented.
 Since private property I&I levels can range from 50% to 80% of total I&I, establishing a date when services can be renewed/replaced is important; and - 4.
 Develop drainage plans to properly service areas with partially separated sewer laterals.
 Laterals from partially separated lots cannot be separated without a proper drainage system.
-A sewer lateral renewal bylaw cannot be enforced without providing a homeowner with a proper connection.
+A sewer lateral renewal bylaw cannot be enforced without providing a homeowner with a proper connection. - 5.
+Evaluate the impact of a changing climate on the 5-year return period.
+Rainfall patterns are changing.
+Storms are becoming less frequent but more intense.
+The current 5-year return period analysis is based on historical rainfall records.
+It is important for the CRD to review the current analysis and adjust for future climate trends.